a-bevans/BiteSwipe/backend/API.md

 2. Date fields are in ISO 8601 format
 3. IDs are MongoDB ObjectIds represented as strings
 4. Session expiry is handled automatically by the server
-5. FCM tokens are used for push notifications when users join sessions
+5. FCM tokens are used for push notifications when users are invited to sessions